Leveraging The Chicago River for Equitable Economic Development in Albany Park

 Confluence will feature a community-involved process that partners with the stakeholders on site, business owners on Lawrence Avenue, and residents of the surrounding communities to create a shared vision and series of improvements on site.
 The project will focus on physical improvements and programming on site that will create a new neighborhood gateway that includes amenities for residents and attractive features that draw visitors to the site, patronize local businesses, and spur further equitable economic development in Albany Park.

 We are in the beginning stages of this project, but will use this space to update the public on upcoming opportunities to get involved and share your input on this work.
 Please check back soon for more information, and sign-up for our mailing list to stay in touch!

-North River Commission is working with the architecture and design firm Perkins and Will, representing a team of architects, landscape architect, and urban designers, on a 12-week planning process focusing on community engagement and concept visioning.
+Perkins and Will, and Omni Ecosystems, representing a team of architects, landscape architect, green infrastructure experts, and urban designers, on a 12-week planning process focusing on community engagement and concept visioning.
 We are grateful both firms are providing their services pro-bono to this project.